akashkaveti/deployment-startegy/README.md

 * Create Kubernetes manifest files (YAML) for each microservice, defining the desired state of the application.
 * Define the following Kubernetes resources for each microservice:
   * Deployment: Describes how many replicas of the microservice should run.
 For high availability, deploy multiple replicas of microservices.
+  * Set the appropriate resource requests and limits to the deployment.
+  * Define proper pod disruption budget for the deployment.
+  * Add the `podAntiAffinity` to the pod spec, which enables the pods to schedule on to different nodes running in different Availability Zones

+    ```bash
+    spec:
+    affinity:
+        podAntiAffinity:
+        preferredDuringSchedulingIgnoredDuringExecution:
+        - weight: 100
+            podAffinityTerm:
+            labelSelector:
+                matchExpressions:
+                - key: <label-key>
+                operator: In
+                values:
+                - <label-value>
+            topologyKey: topology.kubernetes.io/zone
+    ```

   * Service: Exposes the microservice internally or externally.
   * ConfigMap/Secret: Manage configuration and sensitive data.
-  * Ingress: For external access and routing
+  * Ingress: For external access and routing.

 4.Namespaces: